Canada marks tragic sinking of ‘Empress of Ireland’

 This photograph showing part of the press sheet under ultraviolet light reveals names of the crew and passengers who died in the 1914 accident.

 The press sheet for the Empress of Ireland souvenir sheet has decorative selvage at bottom.
-The names of those who perished in the ship’s sinking are printed with invisible luminescent ink in the selvage between the souvenir sheets; the names can be seen when viewed under ultraviolet light.
+The names of those who perished in the ship’s sinking are printed with invisible luminescent ink in the selvage between the souvenir sheets; the names can

 The $2.50 Empress of Ireland international-rate stamp also shows the Norwegian coal ship that tragically struck and sank the passenger ship on May 29, 1914.

 Canada’s nondenominated (85¢) Empress of Ireland permanent stamp, to be issued May 29.

 Canada Post will commemorate the 100th anniversary of the sinking of the ocean liner RMS Empress of Ireland on May 29, with two stamp designs and two picture postal cards.